Skip to content

 Are sleep medications safe long-term?

 Some are, some are not.
 Benzodiazepines and Z-drugs (zolpidem, eszopiclone) carry meaningful long-term risks including tolerance, dependence, and increased fall and cognitive risk in older adults.
 Other options (trazodone, doxepin, melatonin agonists) have more favorable long-term profiles.
-Your provider will discuss the tradeoffs of any medication recommended.
+Your clinician will discuss the tradeoffs of any medication recommended.

 Yes.
 Insomnia evaluation and medication management is well-suited to telehealth.
 Feel August provides care via secure video throughout California.

-Related Conditions
+Related